 Turning leads into customers becomes much easier when a personal relationship develops.
 The best way to invite your prospects and customers into a relationship is to show them that you’re listening and that you understand and care about their challenges.
-When customers engage with the human personality behind your brand, they will be more ready to hear about the relevant solution to their challenges that you have to offer.
+When customers engage with the personality behind your brand, they will be more open to hear about the relevant solution to their challenges you have to offer.

 - Where do your leads come from?